biopython/biopython.github.io/wiki/BioSQL.md

-Once the software is installed, your next task is to setup a database, import the BioSQL schema (i.e. setup the relevant tables within the database) as well and finally populate the database.
+Once the software is installed, your next task is to setup a database, import the BioSQL schema (i.e. setup the relevant tables within the database) and finally populate the database.

 The two files can be obtained by: